lion-agi/lionagi/md_docs/Welcome.md

 ![[Picture1.png]]
 ### Why Another Language?

  [[Function Calling]] in LLM is a powerful feature.
-In essence, the LLM acts as a configuration provider that can interact with any Callable objects, in other words, ability to make decision that can have real impact in our lives.
+In essence, the LLM acts as a configuration provider that can interact with any callable objects, in other words, ability to make decision that can have real impact in our lives.

-Currently, the [[Base Nodes#^0c90e6|tool]] usages are still relatively simple, it requires plenty prompt engineering and with relatively pretty “static” usages.
+Currently, the [[Base Component#^0c90e6|tool]] usages are still relatively simple, it requires plenty prompt engineering and with relatively pretty “static” usages.
 LLM can decide what to call, whether to call, and what to call on, but that’s about it.

 With directive, we hope to add more flexibility and dynamics in tool usages, and enable context aware auto workflow composition.
 We believe this will have positive effects on agents’